bosbase/gdscript-sdk/docs/AUTHENTICATION.md

 ## Overview

 Authentication in BosBase is stateless and token-based.
-A client is considered authenticated as long as it sends a valid "Authorization: YOUR_AUTH_TOKEN" header with requests.
+A client is considered authenticated as long as it sends a valid `Authorization: YOUR_AUTH_TOKEN` header with requests.

 **Key Points:**
 - **No sessions**: BosBase APIs are fully stateless (tokens are not stored in the database)
-- **No logout endpoint**: To "logout", simply clear the token from your local state ("pb.authStore.clear()")
+- **No logout endpoint**: To "logout", simply clear the token from your local state (`pb.auth_store.clear()`)
 - **Token generation**: Auth tokens are generated through auth collection Web APIs or programmatically
 - **Admin users**: "_superusers" collection works like regular auth collections but with full access (API rules are ignored)
 - **OAuth2 limitation**: OAuth2 is not supported for "_superusers" collection